willfaught/paige/README.md

 The `paige/code` shortcode provides a figure with centered, highlighted code and an optional, centered caption.

-These are the the named parameters with positions:

 ```
 {{< paige/code caption="My caption" lang="html" options="linenos=true" >}}
 <!doctype html>